marcossantiago/kubernetes-workshop/01_intro.md

 ## Surreptitiously

  - Should happen in the background
- - User doesn't need to details
  - Complexity is hidden
+ - User doesn't need to know the details

 ---

 ## Container Orchestrators

- - Kubernetes

- - Mesos, DC/OS

- - Docker Swarm

- - Plus others
-   - Nomad
-   - Fleet from CoreOS (no more)
-   - PaaSs...

 ---